-By November 15, the President must forward the decision, in writing, to the candidate, the Vice President for Academic Affairs, and Vice President for Academic Affairs and Dean, the Promotion and Tenure Committee, the Department Chairperson, and the appropriate Associate/Assistant Dean.
+By November 15, the President must forward the decision, in writing, to the candidate, the Vice President of Academic Affairs and Dean, the Promotion and Tenure Committee, the Department Chairperson, and the appropriate Associate Dean.
 If the decision in 5.7. is for non-tenure - the faculty member's year seven is to be a Terminal Contract.